 "I'll be back in a minute or two."

-just to tell me my pet duck was dead?"
+just to tell me, my pet duck is dead?"

 A Tribute to Golda